 Treatment for Pink Eye and Red Eye

-Most forms of pink and red eye will resolve on their own within a week.
+Most forms of a pink and red eye will resolve on their own within a week.
 If you have bacterial pink eye or another type of eye infection, your doctor may prescribe an antibiotic.
 Allergy medicine or eye drops may help improve allergy-related pink eye.
 If your dry eyes cause red eye, your doctor may prescribe artificial tears.
 You should seek medical care if: